anakhaei/CarND-Advanced-Lane-Lines/writeup_template.md

  [  0.00000000e+00   1.14802496e+03   3.85656234e+02]
  [  0.00000000e+00   0.00000000e+00   1.00000000e+00]]

-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Here is the result of distortion correction on one of the chess board images by using the `cv2.undistort()`:

 ![alt text][image1]